joehs16/joehs16.github.io/content/about.md

 ## Education
 I am currently enrolled in a 2-year Masters Program studying Data Science at Duke University (Durham, NC) with an anticipated graduation date of May, 2021.

-I received my undergraduate degree from Drexel University (Philadelphia, PA), marjoring in Materials Science and Engineering with double minors in Nuclear Engineering and Business Administration.
+I received my undergraduate degree from Drexel University (Philadelphia, PA), majoring in Materials Science and Engineering with double minors in Nuclear Engineering and Business Administration.

 ### DUKE MIDS